neicnordic/neic.no/_activities/project-analysis.md

 * Do it as a matter of course.
 Do not wait until there is a problem.
 * Questionnaires and interviews with activity leads and owners.
 * Open invitation for spontaneous feedback from anyone involved in activities.
-* Document proposed actions to be followed up at later date.

-Compressed time frame:

-* PPS recommends to have "2 or more experience project leads" doing project review.
-* Workaround: Develop materials in collaboration with a few pilots, get feedback from PPS training, then the rest.

 ### Roadmap
 2017-03-20  Start work on producing materials.
 2017-04-19--20  PPS Training, Program and portfolio steering.
-2017-04-24  Materials sent out to PMs and POs.
-2017-05-02  Interviews with PMs and POs.
-2017-05-12  Interviews concluded.
 2017-05-29  New website launched.
-2017-05-29  NeIC 2017 opens.
 2017-05-30  Info review; Internal document deadline for NeIC board.
-2017-06-01  NeIC 2017 closes.
 2017-06-15  NeIC board meeting.
 2017-06-22  Report delivered to XT.
 2017-09-05  Deadline for implementation of proposed actions.